romkey/ctrlh-discoball/README.md

 Once you've assembled the discoball you'll need to build its software.
 You can find instructions on how to do that at https://github.com/romkey/vendo

-Use this for your `config.h` file:
+Use this for your `src/config.h` file:
 ```
 #define NUM_LEDS 5
 #define LED_DATA_PIN 33